stephen-riley/ensembl-fs-quickstart/README.md

 * The code is built for Ensembl database version 99.
 I've not tested it against version 98 schemas, so YMMV.
 * Only chromosome base pair data is supported right now.
+* Due to a problem between OSXFUSE and FuseSharp that I haven't located yet, you cannot do a simple `cat 2/REF` to see all the DNA in a chromosome--it'll hang the process and the Terminal!
+Instead, you'll need to write a program or script that can `seek` to a range of data and read from there.

 ## Why this exists